ota0912/GPT-discord-bot/README.md

 <div align="center">

 # GPT Discord Bot
-A discord chatbot powered by Openai's GPT-3, with several other features!
+A discord chatbot powered by Openai's GPT-3, with several other features ready to be deployed through heroku!

 </div>